 Supervisory management is defined as a team of management positions at the base of the hierarchy.
-It consists of section officers, office managers and supervising the efforts of rank and supervisors who are directly responsible for instructing and supervising the efforts of rank and file, clerical and "blue-collar" employees and workers.
+It consists of section officers, office managers and superintendents, foreman and supervisors who are directly responsible for instructing and supervising the efforts of rank and file, clerical and "blue-collar" employees and workers.
 Supervisory management is also called "operation management" in the sense that it is concerned with implementing operational plans, policies and procedures for purposes of conversion of inputs into outputs.
-At the supervisory level, managers are responsible for routine, day-to-day decision and activities of the organization, which do not require much judgement and discretion.
-The function and process of the supervisory management is generally short-range and insular.
+At the supervisory level, managers are responsible for routine, day-to-day decisions and activities of the organization, which do not require much judgement and discretion.
+The function and process of the supervisory management are standardized as far as possible.
+The perspective of supervisory management is generally short-range and insular.
 It functions in a relatively closed environment.